salesforcecli/plugin-org/messages/org.auth.show-user-password.md

 # error.noPassword

 No password found for "%s".
-A password is only available if one was previously generated using "sf org generate password".
+A password is only available if one was previously generated, such as by running "sf org generate password" or "sf org create user".

 # examples